 Finally, our analysis provides a principled explanation for the empirical behavior of commonly used mode-energy and mode-norm heuristics.
 By decomposing the exact-mode norm into eigenvalue-dependent and residual-dependent contributions, we show that delay coordinates fundamentally alter the spectral statistics of spurious modes.
 In particular, as the embedding length grows, spurious eigenvalues concentrate near the unit circle, rendering magnitude- and norm-based rankings unreliable or even misleading in weakly damped regimes.
 This clarifies when such heuristics can be expected to fail, and why residual- and structure-based criteria provide more robust alternatives in delay-coordinate settings.

-We validate our theoretical analysis and algorithms through extensive numerical experiments covering a wide range of operating regimes, including varying noise levels, spectral separation, damping, amplitude heterogeneity, and embedding length.
-Across all tested scenarios, the proposed geometric and structure-based criteria yield significantly more reliable order detection than commonly used baselines, including spectral gap rules, information-theoretic criteria, robustness-based methods, and mode-norm heuristics.
-In particular, the experiments confirm the theoretical predictions that delay coordinates fundamentally alter the behavior of spurious components; as the embedding length increases, spurious eigenvalues concentrate near the unit circle, and spurious modes increasingly exhibit structured \ac{KV}-like organization, causing magnitude- and energy-based rankings to degrade.
-In contrast, the proposed residual- and structure-based scores remain stable and discriminative, accurately separating true and spurious modes even in regimes where traditional heuristics fail.
+We validate the proposed scores through numerical experiments evaluated by precision--recall AUC of the true-vs-spurious ranking task.
+The experiments are concentrated in the regime where the spatial dimension $D$ is small --- precisely the regime in which the lag-axis \ac{KV} structure carries most of the identifying signal --- and span sweeps over noise level, spectral separation, damping, and amplitude heterogeneity. {Across most of this regime, the proposed geometric and structural scores outperform two leading baselines: the spatiotemporal coupling score of Bronstein \emph{et al.}~\cite{Bronstein2022} and the residual score of ResDMD~\cite{ColbrookTownsend2024}}.
+We additionally characterize, empirically, the behavior of spurious eigenvalues under delay coordinates.

 The remainder of this paper is organized as follows.
-Section~\ref{sec:problem} formulates the setting, including the signal and delay-coordinate model, the \ac{DMD} construction, the signal subspace, and the geometric order-detection viewpoint.
-Section~\ref{sec:related_work} reviews related order-detection methods.
-Sections~\ref{sec:mode_geometry} and~\ref{sec:kv_structure} develop the geometric and structure-based criteria, respectively, and Section~\ref{sec:connection_to_existing_methods} interprets common heuristics through this framework.
-Section~\ref{sec:numerical_experiments} presents numerical results, and Section~\ref{sec:discussion} concludes with a summary and implications.
+Section~\ref{sec:problem} formulates the setting, including the signal and delay-coordinate model, the \ac{DMD} construction, the signal subspace, and the geometric mode-selection viewpoint.
+Section~\ref{sec:related_work} reviews related mode-selection methods.
+Sections~\ref{sec:mode_geometry} and~\ref{sec:kv_structure} develop the geometric and structural scores, respectively, and Section~\ref{sec:connection_to_existing_methods} interprets common heuristics through this framework.
+Section~\ref{sec:numerical_experiments} presents numerical results in the small-$D$ regime, and Section~\ref{sec:discussion} concludes with a summary and implications.